Saturday, 6 July 2019

 Saptamatrikas

 The Rishabam mandapa is supported by 4 round pillars with bas-reliefs around.
-These reliefs depicts the battle scene along with various deities, Themes from Hindu epic, mythical figures and demigods.
-The ardha mandapa pillars also has the same reliefs.
+These reliefs depict the battle scene along with various deities, Themes from Hindu epics, mythical figures, and demigods.
+The ardha mandapa pillars also have the same reliefs.

 HISTORY:

-This 10th Century temple was built by the Ganga Dynasty Prince Butuga, who ruled under the Rashtrakuta King Krishna –III ( 939-967 CE ).
-This temple was built to commemorate the victory of Rashtrakutas over Chozhas in the battle at Thakkolam ( 948-49 CE ).
-In the Battle the Chozha Prince Rajaditya was killed by Butuga.
-Latter after the victory of Chozhas during Rajaraja-I and Rajendra –I, period, the temple came under Chozhas.
+This 10th-century temple was built by the Ganga Dynasty Prince Butuga, who ruled under the Rashtrakuta King Krishna –III (939-967 CE).
+This temple was built to commemorate the victory of Rashtrakutas over Chozhas in the battle at Thakkolam (948-49 CE).
+In the Battle, the Chozha Prince Rajaditya was killed by Butuga.
+Later after the victory of Chozhas during the Rajaraja-I and Rajendra-I, period, the temple came under Chozhas.
 The temple received contributions from Chozhas, Vijayanagaras.
-Tamil inscriptions are found on the adhisthana. ( recorded in Epigraphia Carnatica ).
+Tamil inscriptions are found on the adhistana. (recorded in Epigraphia Carnatica).

 Thakkolam battle scene around the pillar